HORSEBACK RIDING & CATTLE WORK AT BONANZA CREEK RANCH

 - The All Day Ride: You’ll pack a lunch and hit the trail for a full day in the saddle.
 The Helena Lewis and Clark National Forest is full of many wonders —- a real memory maker.

-Cattle work is usually done once or twice a week.
 Moving herds from pasture to pasture, bringing the bulls home, checking for sick or injured cattle, or moving the cattle to better grass and water is all great fun.
 It’s great to have a job to do on horseback.
+Cattle work is usually done once or twice on the 6 night weeks.
+Unfortunately it won’t always be possible on the 4 night stays.

 For cattle work, riders should be proficient enough to ride on their own without a wrangler by their side.
 However, don’t worry that you need to already be an experienced cowboy.
-Our wranglers, who grew up in this country working with horses and cattle, will give you instruction on how to work with cattle and how to accomplish the specific task.
+Just come, enjoy and learn.

 For those looking for a little variety and sport in their riding, team penning can’t be beat!
 It will test your skills, regardless of your riding level.
 Who will win —- the cows or the riders??